 The Victoria and Albert Museum hosts one of the greatest collections of art and design objects in the world (more than 2.3 million items, to be precise).
 Discover its beautiful galleries and retrace the history of creativity through fashion, furniture, sculpture, photography, jewellery and more.

 See how a power station has been transformed into London’s centre for modern and contemporary art at Tate Modern.
-Find world-class paintings, photographs and performance art, embrace the stunning view of the river from the gallery’s cafe, and explore the newly-opened Blavatnik Building.
+Find world-class paintings, photographs and performance art, embrace the stunning view of the river from the gallery’s cafe, and explore the famous Turbine Hall, which has hosted large-scale installations.

 Did you know London has a Roman amphitheatre?
-Marvel at this ancient relic, which was found by archaeologists working on the site of the Guildhall Art Gallery in 1988.
+Be wowed by this ancient relic, which was found by archaeologists working on the site of the Guildhall Art Gallery in 1988.
 Entry to both the gallery and the amphitheatre is free.

 Be amazed by The Wallace Collection's precious collection of 18th-century French paintings, together with works by Titian, Canaletto and Rembrandt.
 The superb building, situated just off Oxford Street, is a treasure in itself.